LIST OF PLACES:I–Z

 Originally Jesus told the apostles to avoid Samaria (Matt.
 10:5), but later Philip III, Peter, and John went to preach and heal there; Simon the Sorcerer desired to buy the priesthood from them (Acts 8:5–25)

-Most ancient sacred town in Samaria | Sits between Mount Gerizim and Mount Ebal
+Ancient city between Mount Gerizim and Mount Ebal

 Wikipedia | Bible Dictionary | Bible Photographs | Bible Maps | Google Maps